-Tasty appetizers make every party a winner, but who wants to stand in front of the stove for hours?
-These vegetarian crockpot appetizers will do most of the work for you and make sure all your guests are happy, including the vegetarians.
-Just remember to stroll past every once in awhile to check the heat and give your vegetarian crockpot appetizers a stir!
+Tasty appetizers make every party great, but who wants to stand in front of the stove for hours?
+These 5 vegetarian crockpot appetizers will do most of the work for you and make sure all your guests are happy—including the vegetarians.
+Just remember to stroll past the crockpots every once in awhile to check the heat and give your vegetarian appetizers a stir!

-Most often, the easiest of all are the dips.
-Let's start with the classic vegetarian crockpot appetizers.
+Most often, the easiest of all appetizers are the dips.
+Let's start with the classics.

 Warm Spinach Dip

-A little chopping and tossing is all that's needed here, and this recipe is easily brought together in one step.
-After mixing, it takes a little over two hours in the crockpot.
-Perfect dippers include pumpernickel bread slices or cubes, carrots or other sliced veggies, or chips.
-Variations on this one include the yummy artichoke-spinach dip, also easily made in the slow cooker.
+A little chopping and tossing is all it takes to whip this dip together, making this a one-step recipe!
+After mixing, this Warm Spinach Dip cooks for a little over two hours in the crockpot.
+Perfect dippers include pumpernickel bread slices or cubes, carrots and other sliced veggies, and chips.
+Variations to this dip include this yummy artichoke-spinach dip, also easily made in the slow cooker!

 Two-Ingredient Slow-Cooker Queso Dip

-Now, if you prefer a heartier appetizer or something a little firmer than a dip, there are plenty of vegetarian crockpot appetizers to choose from.
+If you prefer an appetizer that's a little heartier than a dip, there are plenty of vegetarian crockpot appetizers to choose from!
 Here are some of our favorites.